Current cross-correlation spectroscopy of Majorana bound states: Results

-\textit{Results}.--- We carry out calculations of the time-dependent cross-correlations for four distinct transport regimes, each specified by a choice of the parameters in our model of a nanowire.
+We carry out calculations of the time-dependent cross-correlations for four distinct transport regimes, each specified by a choice of the parameters in our model of a nanowire.
 The parameters $\mu$, $J$, $V_{Z}$ and $\Delta$ defined above are sufficient to characterize the ordinary and topological superconducting regimes.
 In addition we study the case of magnetic impurities situated at the wire ends which is characterized by the modified tight-binding parameter $\tilde{V}_{Z}$ described in Ref. \cite{tuovinen2019distinguishing}.
 The spurious case of the quasi Majorana mode-supporting nanowire is defined by the usual parameters and an additional smooth confining potential within the nanowire (see Eq.~(13) in Ref.~\cite{tuovinen2019distinguishing}).
 All energies are measured with respect to $J$; times and temperatures are given in terms of $J^{-1}$.

 The parameters chosen for our calculations are displayed explicitly in Table \ref{tab:parameter_sets}.
 In these situations, low-energy states arise from different physical mechanisms with distinct phenomenology.
+The distinct equilibrium energy spectra for the four regimes considered here are displayed for reference in Fig. \ref{fig:spectral} of Appendix \ref{sec:eq_spectral}.
 In the trivial superconducting phase, the spectrum is fully gapped and any subgap features correspond to conventional Andreev bound states, which are sensitive to local perturbations~\cite{laubscher_majorana_2021}.
 By contrast, MZMs in the topological phase appear as spatially separated, bound, exponentially-decaying end states pinned near zero energy, producing robust zero-bias conductance features and exhibiting nonlocal correlations~\cite{schiela_progress_2024}.
 Magnetic impurities can induce states occasionally crossing zero energy, but these remain strongly localized and tunable only via local magnetic parameters, lacking topological protection~\cite{schneider_precursors_2022}.
 Also, smooth confinement potentials can produce quasi-Majorana states that mimic many spectroscopic signatures of true MZMs, including apparent zero-bias robustness, yet differ in their strong dependence on confinement geometry and absence of nonlocal parity correlations~\cite{vuik_reproducing_2019}.
 Only the low-energy in-gap states are excited by applying a sudden bias voltage $V_L(t)=-V_R(t)=V_0\theta(t)$ with $V_0=\Delta/2$.